Who has the lowest mortgage rates?

 This list might give you some idea of where to start if you’re looking for the lowest mortgage rate and fees.

-But to find your best offer, you have to request loan estimates from more than one company and compare.Shop and compare mortgage rates here (Jun 2nd, 2020)
+But to find your best offer, you have to request loan estimates from more than one company and compare.Check your mortgage rates (Aug 15th, 2020)

 Average mortgage rates from top lenders